 Sheriff, M. J., Wheeler, H., Donker, S. A., Krebs, C. J., Palme, R., Hik, D. S., Boonstra, R., 2012.
 Mountain-top and valley-bottom experiences: the stress axis as an integrator of environmental variability in arctic ground squirrel populations.
 Journal of Zoology, 287, pp. 65-75.

 Thompson, P. M., Wheeler, H. C., 2008.
 Photo-ID based estimates of reproductive patterns in female harbour seals.
 Marine Mammal Science, 24, pp. 138-146.

-Invited speaker and panel member Stakeholder needs for pan-arctic wildlife monitoring.
-Swiss Polar Institute, High Altitudes meets High Latitude: Globalising Polar Issues Conference, Crans Montana, Switzerland, Sept.
-2017.
+Stakeholder needs for pan-arctic wildlife monitoring.
+Swiss Polar Institute, High Altitudes meets High Latitude: Globalising Polar Issues Conference, Crans Montana, Switzerland, September 2017.